ghifari-15/Gen-edu/docs/notebook-chat-integration.md

    - Links chat threads to specific notebooks
    - Stores OCR content from uploaded files

-### Data Flow
+### Data Flow (Serverless-Compatible)

-1. User uploads PDF file
+1. User uploads PDF file to chat interface
+2. File is converted to buffer in memory (no local storage)
-2. File is processed with Mistral OCR
+3. Buffer is uploaded directly to Mistral OCR API
+4. Mistral processes PDF and returns extracted text
-3. Extracted text is stored in ChatThread
+5. Extracted text is stored in ChatThread MongoDB collection
+6. File is deleted from Mistral servers (auto-cleanup)
-4. User sends chat messages
+7. User sends chat messages about the document
-5. LLM responds using stored context
+8. LLM responds using stored context from extracted text
-6. Conversation history is persisted
+9. Conversation history is persisted in MongoDB

+**Note**: No files are ever stored locally, making this perfect for Vercel deployment.

 ## API Endpoints